RizhaoCai/PyTorch_ONNX_TensorRT/README.md

 1. Python 3.5
 2. [PyTorch](https://pytorch.org/get-started/locally/) 1.0
-3. TensorRT 5.0 (If you are using Jetson TX2, TensorRT will be already there if you have installed the jetpack) 3.1 Download [TensorRT](https://developer.nvidia.com/tensorrt) (You should pick up the right package that match your environment)
+3. TensorRT 5.0 (If you are using Jetson TX2, TensorRT will be already there if you have installed the jetpack) 3.1 Download [TensorRT](https://developer.nvidia.com/tensorrt) (You should pick up the right package that matches your environment)
 3.2 Debian installation
 ```
   $ sudo dpkg -i nv-tensorrt-repo-ubuntu1x04-cudax.x-trt5.x.x.x-ga-yyyymmdd_1-1_amd64.deb # The downloaeded file